• Skip to primary navigation

 Instructions

-Combine all the ingredients except the wine in a food processor; pulse to coarsely chop.
-Add wine and continue to pulse forming a soft chunky mixture.
+• Combine all the ingredients except the wine in a food processor; pulse to coarsely chop.

-sunrise over Afghanistan: photo by William Keys
+Sunrise over Afghanistan: photo by William Keys.

 OLYMPUS DIGITAL CAMERA